babeltrace2-source.ctf.fs(7) — Linux manual page

 • For a given data stream, for all the contiguous last

-the message iterator uses the packet’s last event
+message iterator uses the time of the last event record of

 This is useful for the traces which lttng-crash(1)